Organizational Unit: UNU Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES)

 The Institute will develop innovative concepts for target- and region-specific knowledge transfer as well as appropriate methodologies and approaches for postgraduate and professional education.
 The Institute is located in Dresden, Federal Republic of Germany.
 For more information please visit http://flores.unu.edu.

-Under the authority of the Director of UNU-FLORES and direct supervision of the Academic Officer – Water Resources Management, the successful candidate shall undertake the following tasks:
+Under the authority of the Director of UNU-FLORES and direct supervision of the UNU-FLORES Academic Officer – Waste Management, the successful candidate shall carry out the following specific tasks:

 Remuneration will commensurate with qualification and experience of the successful candidate.